textbook/fauxauth/README.md

 ### Compatibility

-The compiled version of `fauxauth`, as released to NPM, is tested against the latest versions of three Node LTS releases: Carbon (8), Dubnium (10) and Erbium (12).
+The compiled version of `fauxauth`, as released to NPM, is tested against the latest versions of three Node LTS releases: Dubnium (10), Erbium (12) and Fermium (14).
 Compilation is carried out using TypeScript in the Node version specified in `.nvmrc`.

 ### Configuration